jacquelinearaya/jacquelinearaya.github.io/_portfolio/tf_classifier.md

 ```
-#how many layers are in the base model
+#how many layers are in the base model?
 print("Number of layers in the base model: ", len(base_model.layers))

 # Fine-tune from this layer onwards